offalynne/Input/docs/5.2/Steamworks.md

 How Steam Input works depends on how your App is configured in Steamworks, and further relies on the player's Steam settings for opted-in controllers.
 Steam Input covers three main use scenarios:

-1. Remapping gamepad input to keyboard and mouse for games that _**do not** include_ gamepad support
+1. Remapping gamepad input to keyboard and mouse for games that do not include gamepad support
-2. Normalizing different gamepads and offering extended device features for games that _**do** include_ gamepad support
+2. Normalizing different gamepads and offering extended device features for games that do include gamepad support
-3. Exclusive handling of gamepad input through [Overlay](https://partner.steamgames.com/doc/features/overlay) for games _**solely or primarily** distributed_ through Steam
+3. Exclusive handling of gamepads through Steamworks API for games solely or primarily distributed through Steam

 Since the Input library aims to provide comprehensive cross-platform gamepad support and does not solely rely on Steam, use case #2 is relevant, referred to as [Steam Input Gamepad Emulation](https://partner.steamgames.com/doc/features/steam_controller/steam_input_gamepad_emulation_bestpractices).

 In order to appropriately configure your app for use with the Input library, using the Steam dashboard, navigate to your app: *Steamworks > App Admin > (Your App)*.
-From the *Application* menu select *Steam Input* and select *Gamepad with Camera Controls*, *Gamepad with High Precision Camera/Aim*, or *Generic Gamepad*.
+From the *Application* menu select *Steam Input* and select _Gamepad with Camera Controls*, *Gamepad with High Precision Camera/Aim*, or *Generic Gamepad*.

 ![](https://i.imgur.com/xve3seR.png)

-Note that if you select *Custom Configuration*, Game Maker will no longer recieve any gamepad input from devices that are opted-in to Steam, will require you to [rely directly on the Steam Input API](https://github.com/YoYoGames/GMEXT-Steamworks/wiki/Input#Input) by configuring your game [extensively from within Steamworks](https://partner.steamgames.com/doc/features/steam_controller/iga_file), and _**will not**_ work with the functions provided by Game Maker or the Input library.
+Note that if you select *Custom Configuration*, Game Maker will no longer recieve any gamepad input from devices that are opted-in to Steam, will require you to [rely directly on the Steam Input API](https://github.com/YoYoGames/GMEXT-Steamworks/wiki/Input#Input) by configuring your game [extensively from within Steamworks](https://partner.steamgames.com/doc/features/steam_controller/iga_file), and will not work with the functions provided by Game Maker or the Input library.

 The Steamworks SDK includes an example project called *Spacewar*, [(Application ID 480)](https://steamdb.info/app/480) that is the default setting when you import the YYG Steamworks Extension for Game Maker.
-Note that the *Spacewar* example is configured in Steamworks to use a Steam Input *Custom Configuration*, meaning it _**will not**_ work with the Input library's Steamworks features, and any controller types opted-in to Steam will no longer work with Game Maker or the Input library's default features until this value is changed.
+Note that the *Spacewar* example is configured in Steamworks to use a Steam Input *Custom Configuration*, meaning it will not work with the Input library's Steamworks features, and any controller types opted-in to Steam will no longer work with Game Maker or the Input library's default features until this value is changed.

 ![](https://i.imgur.com/czFKFNj.png)